Comparisons

 Asset copyingNoYes — --assets flag

-Config filetsconfig.json onlytsconfig.json + tsgonest.config.json
+Config filetsconfig.json onlytsconfig.json + tsgonest.config.ts

 Post-processing cacheN/AYes — skips codegen when source unchanged